 Example of data mashups

-To give you an idea what you can accomplish with data mashups, I've put together 3 examples for a SaaS company.
-Check out these examples and let us know what you think!
+To give you an idea of what you can accomplish with data mashups, I've put together 3 examples for a SaaS company.
+Check out these examples, and let us know what you think!

 The purchase funnel is an excellent example of a data mashup.
 Sales and marketing teams use the funnel to monitor their customer acquisition process by measuring the number of people at each stage and examining what percentage of people move from one stage to the next.
 The five stages of the funnel (awareness, interest, consideration, preference, purchase) clearly necessitate pulling data from different data sources, such as web analytics and your CRM.

 While some pundits believe it's time to move past the funnel, the truth is that the funnel can still be an incredibly effective tool.
 Basically, once you've filled in the numbers for each stage and gotten an understanding of customer flow, you can zero in on your strengths and weaknesses.
 Are you having trouble raising awareness and generating interest in your brand?
 Maybe your sales team is exceptionally good at converting prospects.
 You won't know until you measure.

 In this example, we've pulled data from two key sources: Google Analytics and Salesforce.
 I've also included a "notes" column that pulls data from a Google Drive spreadsheet to show how the team is addressing each stage of the funnel.

 Social interactions and web visits

-I've written before about the picking the right social media metrics software and how important it is to understand how social campaigns impact your wider marketing efforts.
+I've written before about picking the right social media metrics software and how important it is to understand how social campaigns impact your wider marketing efforts.
 One of the most effective ways to measure the success of social campaigns is to correlate that information with your web analytics.
 The problem I've encountered is that social interactions, even those that go viral, may boost traffic indirectly and increase search and direct traffic to your website.